Personal profile

 Research interests

 I am a PGR at the University of Manchester undertaking a thesis entitled: Resistance to inquisition in the double towns of Languedoc, 1229-1330.
 My research focuses on the intersection of political, religious and urban history in medieval Languedoc (France).
 I am particularly interested in the impact of religious institutions on political narratives, urban identities and collective punishments.
-My wider research interests include heresy and inquisition, urban history, urban theory and anthropological approaches to pre-modern economics.
+My wider research interests include heresy and inquisition, urban history, legal history, urban theory and anthropological approaches to economics.

 Education/Academic qualification